Scope, Shadowing, global, and Local Errors

 return count

-Both prints show 2, because the function rebounded the module-level count.
+Both prints show 2 because the assignment now targets the module-level count.

 def make_score():